-Diana Barrett Kruze is a partner in the Intellectual Property Group, focusing on patent, trade secret, and copyright litigation.
-Ms. Kruze also has extensive experience with IP counseling for start-ups, licensing and patent post-grant review procedures.
-She represents clients in a wide range of technical disciplines including software, medical devices, nanotechnology, smartphones, user interfaces, satellite systems, and semiconductor processing and packaging.
+Diana Barrett Kruze is a partner in the Intellectual Property Litigation Group, focusing on patent, trade secret, and copyright litigation.
+She represents clients in a wide range of technical disciplines including nanotechnology, satellite systems, software and semiconductor processing and packaging.

 Ms. Kruze has questioned witnesses and experts at trial; negotiated multimillion-dollar settlements and technology licenses; developed an international IP enforcement strategy for a Fortune 500 company involving lawsuits in Germany, China, Japan and the United States; written multiple successful motions for summary judgment in complex IP matters; saved clients hundreds of thousands of dollars in e-discovery costs; and supervised a team of approximately 100 attorneys conducting a review of more than a million documents in a two-week timeframe.

 In addition to her intellectual property work, Ms. Kruze is also part of the firm’s extensive pro bono practice, focusing on LGBTQ rights.
 In February 2014, she was recognized in a front page article of the San Francisco Chronicle for her work helping to reunite a Cameroonian gay rights activist with her partner and their 10-month-old baby.
 Ms. Kruze also wrote portions of an amicus brief to the California Supreme Court brief challenging the legality of Proposition 8, and she frequently represents victims of domestic violence in securing restraining orders.